Book Now

 Postoperative recovery Lymphatic Drainage is highly recommended to anyone undergoing a plastic surgery.
 Manual Lymph Drainage - "Vodder Technique"

-• Alleviate post-surgical swelling or oedema,
+• Alleviate post-surgical swelling or edema,

 • Promotes wound healing, minimizes bruising